Problem · US lead-to-close architecture

 No. More reps multiply the same broken transit.
 The close rate stays at one-third.
 The cost per close goes up.
 The fix is upstream of the rep: the proof packet, the cadence, and the case-study format the rep hands to the buyer at the end of demo.

-Diagnose where in the transit the leads are dying.
-Rebuild the materials at that exact beat.
-Outcome-first case studies, named US peers, written warranty and SLA, one-page internal-memo template the buyer can attach to their own internal note.
-Pricing is confirmed in discovery, not on the public site.
+Name where in the lead-to-close path the deals are dying.
+Rebuild the materials at that exact beat: outcome-first case studies, named US peers, written warranty and SLA language, and a one-page internal-memo template the buyer can attach to their own note.
+Pricing stays private and is scoped after fit is clear.

-Per UBS Global Family Office Report 2025 and Deloitte family-office research, a target with healthy US lead flow and a one-third close rate is read as a proof-architecture gap, not a product or pricing gap.
+A buyer with healthy US lead flow and a one-third close rate usually lands as a proof-architecture gap, not a product gap.
+The question becomes whether the company can make the deal easy to defend internally.

-Inquiry through the contact form and a discovery conversation.
-Send the lead-to-close conversion data across stages for the last two quarters, the deck used at demo, and three threads where the lead was strong and the deal still died.
+Start with the inquiry form.
+Share the lead-to-close conversion data across stages for the last two quarters, the deck used at demo, and three threads where the lead was strong and the deal still died.
 Response within one business day.

 What this work does not include.

 No legal services.
 No SLA or warranty drafting.
 No US entity formation.
 No E-2, L-1, EB-5, or O-1 visa work.
 No US tax structuring or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
-No M&A advisory.
+No M&A transaction work.
 These belong with counsel on both sides of the corridor.
-The firm works inside the parameters they set.
-When a marketing decision carries legal or contractual implications, the firm flags it and defers before execution.
+GMA works inside the parameters they set.
+When a marketing decision carries legal or contractual implications, GMA flags it and defers before execution.

 If US lead flow is fine and close rate is one-third of home, the transit is broken.
 Describe the file.